 Government schemes to address malnutrition:

-• PM POSHAN (formerly Mid-Day Meal Scheme): School meals for 11.8 crore children; provides protein, calories, micronutrients
+• PM POSHAN (formerly Mid-Day Meal Scheme): School meals for ~11.8 crore children in 11.2 lakh schools; provides protein, calories, micronutrients

 • Supplementary Nutrition Programme (SNP): Through Anganwadi centres (ICDS); for children 0–6 years and pregnant/lactating women

-• Food Fortification: Adding micronutrients to staple foods — fortified rice (iron, folic acid, B12) under PMGKAY and PDS; iodised salt mandatory since 1983 (Salt Iodisation Act)
+• Food Fortification: Adding micronutrients to staple foods — fortified rice (iron, folic acid, B12) under PMGKAY and PDS; Universal Salt Iodisation made a national goal in 1983; legally mandated in 1998 under the Prevention of Food Adulteration Act 1954 (ban on non-iodised salt reinstated in 2005)

 Important Deficiency Diseases — Detail